gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - JVM library with name `main` is defined with any combination of `java`, `groovy` and `scala` plugins applied
 - Web application with name `war` is defined when `war` plugin is applied.
 - Can build legacy jvm library jar using standard lifecycle task
+- Can mix legacy and new jvm libraries in the same project.

 #### Open issues